Shiny White Suburban

 The song is on repeat, but she lets it play.

 Unfortunately, the white woman can’t smoke weed anymore because it causes panic attacks.
 But she used to!
-The thought of puffing a big fat joint causes the pink planet between her legs to spin, slow revolutions radiating heat.
-A memory swirls to the surface - the first time she kissed a woman, their breath hot with whiskey, their hair skunked by a blunt they’d shared.
+The thought of puffing on a fat joint causes the planet between her legs to spin, slow revolutions radiating big heat.
+A memory swirls to the surface - the first time she kissed a woman, breath hot with whiskey, hair skunked by a blunt they’d shared.
 Dre was playing in the background, she remembers.
 The other woman had been watching her Crip Walk before she pulled her close, by the belt.